 The opioid addiction crisis in the United States is one of the most significant public health emergencies in this generation.
-Opioids are a class of drugs that include the illegal drug heroin, synthetic opioids such as fentanyl and pain relievers available legally by prescription, such as oxycodone (also known as OxyContin), hydrocodone (known as Vicodin), codeine, morphine and others.
+Opioids are a class of drugs that include fentanyl – which the Centers for Disease Control and Prevention has classified as the most commonly used drug in overdoses, the illegal drug heroin (see how heroin hijacks the brain here) and pain relievers available legally by prescription, such as oxycodone (also known as OxyContin), hydrocodone (known as Vicodin), codeine, morphine and others.
 More than 2.5 million people in the United States are addicted to opioids, including prescription opioids.
 Opioid overdoses increased a staggering 30 percent between 2016 and 2017, according to the Centers for Disease Control and Prevention.
+Fentanyl has surpassed heroin as the deadliest drug in the United States and was involved in nearly 29 percent of all overdose deaths in 2016; the rate of drug overdoses involving the synthetic opioid skyrocketed by about 113 percent each year from 2013 through 2016.
 In 2017, the White House began a campaign to stop opioid addiction, calling it "The Crisis Next Door."
 In addition to deaths and overdoses, and the impact on individuals and families, the affect is felt most heavily in hospitals, emergency rooms and in addiction and behavioral health centers across the county – with the strain on health care growing each year.

 With its hospital-wide dedication to opioid addiction eradication, supported by a full-service Behavioral Health Services and Addiction Center, Denver Health is working in partnership with the City of Denver on a five-year plan to directly confront this national health challenge.